Saint Rose of Lima

 Visions, and a garden turned into an infirmary

-She reported frequent visions of Jesus and Mary, among them a spiritual espousal to Christ in which she placed a ring on her own finger in a symbolic marriage to him.
-Beyond her mystical life, she turned a humble hut in her family's garden into a small infirmary, personally caring for the sick, the elderly, and the marginalized people of Lima, while fasting at least three times a week and adding secret penances of her own.
+Rose reported frequent visions of Jesus and Mary throughout her short life, among them what she described as a spiritual espousal to Christ, in which she placed a ring on her own finger in a symbolic marriage to him — an experience understood within the Church as an intense personal mystical grace, not a formal sacrament, and consistent with the language used by other mystics of the period to describe profound union with God in prayer.
+Beyond her mystical life, she turned a humble hut in her family's garden into a small infirmary, personally caring for the sick, the elderly, and the marginalized people of Lima, including enslaved and Indigenous residents of the city who had little other access to care.
+She fasted at least three times a week, slept only a few hours a night on a bed she built for herself out of broken pottery and stone, and added secret penances of her own beyond what her confessors had approved — practices that later Church authorities have described as admirable in intent but, by modern standards, more severe than the Church would generally recommend or require of ordinary believers.

 The first saint the Americas ever produced

-Rose died on August 24, 1617, at the age of thirty-one, after a long illness.
-Tradition holds that several miracles followed her death, including the healing of a leper and reports that the city of Lima smelled of roses at the moment she died.
-Beatified by Pope Clement IX in 1667 and canonized by Pope Clement X in 1671, she became the first person born anywhere in the Americas to be recognized as a saint, and remains the principal patroness of Peru and of Latin America.
+Rose died on August 24, 1617, at the age of thirty-one, after a long illness that confined her to bed for the final months of her life.
+Tradition holds that several miracles followed her death, including the healing of a leper and widespread reports that the city of Lima smelled of roses at the moment she died — so many people came to view her body that her funeral had to be delayed for days to accommodate the crowds.
+Beatified by Pope Clement IX in 1667 and canonized by Pope Clement X in 1671, she became the first person born anywhere in the Americas to be formally recognized as a saint of the Catholic Church, decades before other prominent colonial-era figures such as Saint Kateri Tekakwitha in North America would be venerated.
+She remains the principal patroness of Peru and of Latin America, and her feast day, celebrated across the Americas each August, honors a young woman whose fierce resistance to a comfortable, ordinary life became, in the eyes of the Church, a sign of extraordinary holiness.

 Trivia